-Household sizes in British Columbia and throughout the CVRD tended to decrease from 2006 to 2016 if they changed at all.
-Household sizes in electoral area A are close to those in the CVRD as a region.
-Average household size has decreased slightly from 2.4 in 2006 to 2.3 in 2016.
+Household sizes in BC and throughout the CVRD decreased from 2006 to 2016.
+Household sizes in electoral area C (at 2.3 people per household) are similar compared to those in the CVRD as a region.
+Average household size has remained consistent from 2006 to 2016.